 Younger Toguro of YuYu Hakusho is portrayed as this all the way up to his final moments.
 Toguro is a hulking monstrosity unfazed by even the strongest of attacks in the series, such as Genkai's point-blank Spirit Wave and Yusuke's mountain-crushing Spirit Gun, regenerating or growing stronger each time.
 He curbstomps every single opponent in his way (including his elder brother), terrifies Hiei and Kurama, two of the world's most notorious criminals, and when Yusuke finally approaches Toguro's strength and fires his strongest Spirit Gun yet?
 Toguro dies not from damage sustained in battle, but from overexertion due to holding back said Spirit Gun.
 He even fits the bill physically: he's already a muscular 7-foot monstrosity in his human form, and his demon transformations become more and more large and muscular as he shows more power, all the while gaining strength, defense, and speed with every transformation.
 Yet he's not the strongest demon in the series.

 The Walpurgis Night from Puella Magi Madoka Magica.
-It's best described as devastatingly powerful magical flying fortress (which keeps laughing insanely), and it's plain unstoppable except with Madoka's power, but that's an entirely different can of worms.
+It's best described as devastatingly powerful magical flying fortress (which keeps laughing insanely), and it's plain unstoppable.
+Even Akemi Homura, who has defeated every other witch she has come across, can't stop it with a a literal army's worth of firepower.
+It just keeps laughing and moving forward.
+Madoka had to become the goddess of magical girls to stop it, but that's an entirely different can of worms.

 The Destroy Gundam, the Gundam SEED Destiny-equivalent of the Psycho Gundam, is a battleship-sized mecha that was unleashed in Eurasia, causing millions of civilian casualties, and killing thousands of soldiers, before finally being stopped.